terraform-ibm-modules/terraform-ibm-powervs-infrastructure/modules/powervs-vpc-landing-zone/README.md

     - Attaches the IBM Cloud connections to a transit gateway in a non-PER environment.
     - Attaches the PowerVS workspace to transit gateway in PER-enabled DC
     - Creates an SSH key.
-    - Imports cloud catalog stock images.
+    - Optionally imports list of stock catalog images.
+    - Optionally imports up to three custom images from Cloud Object Storage.

 - Finally, interconnects both VPC and PowerVS infrastructure.